nano713/suitcase_nano_pybridge/suitcase/README.md

 # Changelog

 ## 0.1.3
+Fixes:
-Fixed issue with empty data, this is now caught.
+- Fixed issue with empty data, this is now caught.
+- can now save named tuples as they come from ophyd devices or camel's variable signal

 ## 0.1.2
 Fixed issue with dots in paths